Continuous PDE Dynamics Forecasting with Implicit Neural Representations: Implementation

 \subsection{Additional implementation details}

-We use PyTorch \citep{Paszke2019} to implement \ours and the baselines.
-The dynamics model $f_\psi$ is a multilayer perceptron.
-Its input and output size are same as the size of latent space $d_\alpha$.
-All hidden layers share the same size. \ours's parameters are initialized with the default initialization in PyTorch.
-The frequency parameters in FourierNet are scaled by a factor, considered as a hyperparameter.
-For dynamics learning, we use an RK4 integrator and apply exponential Scheduled Sampling \citep{Bengio2015} to stabilize training. $\omega$ is fixed at initialization to reduce the number of optimized parameters without loss of performance.
-In practice, modulations of $\alpha_t$ are learned channel-wise such that $I_\theta\colon\Omega\rightarrow \R^{d_c}$ has separate parameters per output dimension to make predictions less correlated across channels.
-We optimize all parameters using Adam \citep{Kingma2015} with $(\beta_1,\beta_2)=(0.9, 0.999)$.
+We use PyTorch \citep{Paszke2019} to implement \ours and our baselines.
+Hyperparameters are further defined in \Cref{app:hyperparam}.
+The dynamics model $f_\psi$ is a multilayer perceptron with swish activation function \citep{Hendrycks2016, Ramachandran2017}.
+Its input and output sizes are the same as the size of latent space $d_\alpha$.
+All hidden layers share the same size. \ours's parameters are initialized with the default initialization in PyTorch, defining $\phi_0, \psi_0, \omega$ in \Cref{alg:pdes}.
+We recall that $\omega$ is fixed throughout training to reduce the number of optimized parameters without loss of performance.
+As in related work \citep{Sitzmann2019,Fathony2021}, the frequency parameters $\omega$ are scaled by a factor, $\omega_{\textrm{s}}$, considered as a hyperparameter.
+For dynamics learning, we use an RK4 integrator via TorchDiffEq \citep{Chen2018} and apply exponential Scheduled Sampling \citep{Bengio2015} to stabilize training.
+In practice, modulations $\alpha_t$ are learned channel-wise such that $I_\theta\colon\Omega\rightarrow \R^{d_c}$ has separate parameters per output dimension to make predictions less correlated across channels.
+We optimize all parameters $\phi, \alpha, \psi$ using Adam \citep{Kingma2015} with decay parameters $(\beta_1,\beta_2)=(0.9, 0.999)$.